platelk/cameleon.dart/README.md

-# Simpliest Dart Http Server 0.2.7
+# Cameleon.dart 0.3.0
 ## Introduction
-sdhs is a simple http server that provide function to easy create Http based service like RESTfull API, web site...
+Cameleon.dart is a simple http server that provide function to easy create Http based service like RESTfull API, web site...
 This library use the more possible standard API to have the less possible dependancy and use the power of dart.

 ## Goal